Skip to Content

 Zuni Cafe Roasted Chicken

 So what makes this roasted chicken recipe special?
 The technique, I think.
 The whole cooking process takes place in an oven-safe skillet.
 A little on the stove, but mostly in the oven.
-Plus it’s fast… like 45 minutes.
+Plus it’s fast… like an hour tops.

 And the skin gets nice and crispy.
 I’m so not a chicken skin eater, but I almost ate it this time.